• Menu

 Marbles Small Axe MR702

 It has a high carbon steel blade with a convex edge grind.
-A convex edge grind is best known for keeping its edge for a longer period than other grind types, which means you won’t have to sharpen it as frequently.
+A convex edge grind is best known for keeping its edge longer than other grind types, which means you won’t have to sharpen it as frequently.
 The high carbon steel in the blade also adds to the axe’s durability and sustainability.

 It’s extremely inexpensive—you can get one for under $50 on Amazon.
 And it’s reasonably priced compared to the other small axes on our list.
 This product is cost-effective, simple to use, and easy to maintain.

 Many customers liked the axe’s beautiful handle and good weight for carving, though some thought it needed to be oiled for smoothness.
-Many people commented on the sharp edge, and a few suggested that you re-sharpen the blade.
+Many people commented on the sharp edge, and a few suggested you re-sharpen the blade.
 On the other hand, the axe has generally met the expectations of the majority of customers.

 Drake Light Bearded Axe/Hatchet with Handle – best budget